 Legalization does not necessarily mean safe.
-Be mindful of the realities and the science supporting it.
-There are many legal things that are not good for us, in fact most things tend to not be good for us once they start being abused.
-If you or a loved one feels like they are stuck in a marijuana induced rut, please don’t hesitate to reach out and seek help.
+Be mindful of the realities and the science supporting them.
+There are many legal things that are not good for us, in fact, most things tend to not be good for us once they start being abused.
+If you or a loved one feels like they are stuck in a marijuana-induced rut, please don’t hesitate to reach out and seek help.

 2.)
 YouTube Video – “The Best Marijuana Documentary Ever,” posted by ‘That Guy Over There’ on January 15, 2019.

 3.)
 “Cannabis use before age 15 and subsequent executive functioning,” by Maria Alice Fontes, Karen I. Bolla, and Paulo Jannuzzi Cunha et. al. Published in The British Journal of Psychiatry (2011) 198, 442–447. doi: 10.1192/bjp.bp.110.077479.